azaghal/factorio-personal-logistics-templates/README.md

 -   `graphics/icons/export-template-button.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
 For details, see [Factorio Terms of Service](https://www.factorio.com/terms-of-service).
 -   `graphics/icons/import-template-button.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
 For details, see [Factorio Terms of Service](https://www.factorio.com/terms-of-service).
 -   `graphics/icons/increment-requests-button.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
 For details, see [Factorio Terms of Service](https://www.factorio.com/terms-of-service).
+-   `graphics/icons/set-requests-button.png`, which is a derivative based on Factorio game assets as provided by *Wube Software Ltd*.
+For details, see [Factorio Terms of Service](https://www.factorio.com/terms-of-service).